vedi/knowledge-base/src/documents/android/store/Store_IStoreAssets.html.md

 `IStoreAssets` is an interface that represents a single game’s economy.
 When you use SOOMLA to create your game economy, one of the first steps to take is to create your own implementation of `IStoreAssets`.
 This is where you declare all of your virtual currencies, virtual currency packs, and virtual goods of all kinds.

-### Guidelines

-- Each item in `IStoreAssets` has a unique item ID that is used to identify it in various functions throughout the SDK.
-Make sure your item IDs do NOT contain periods (.).
+<div class="info-box">Each item in `IStoreAssets` has a unique item ID that is used to identify it in various functions throughout the SDK.
+Make sure your item IDs do NOT contain periods (.).</div

-- Make sure to implement ALL functions, even if you don't need some of them, just have them return an empty array.

 ### Example